SamyukthSuresh/Resume/README.md

 # Resume
-Creating a quick resuem to host through githib pages
+Creating a quick resume to host through githib pages